opencast/opencast/docs/guides/admin/docs/configuration/security.https.md

            WHERE INSTR( mediapackage_xml,
                         'http://presentation.opencast.example.com:80') > 0;

-6. Rebuild the AdminUI (lucene?) indices.
+6. Rebuild the Elasticsearch indices.
    Visit your REST API and push the button: https://admin.opencast.example.com/docs.html?path=/admin-ng/index
-7. Move the old Solr **search** indices away.
+7. Move the search service's old Solr index away.
 There might be a directory named `solr-indexes/search` but its configuration really depends on `org.opencastproject.solr.dir`, or if set in `custom.properties`, `org.opencastproject.search.solr.dir`
-8. Rebuild the Solr indices.
-For this to work, make sure to have a service serving mediapackages running (e.g. a presentation node).
-   Start another node, whose task is to re-index episodes (e.g. a second presentation).
-Ensure the JVM of the indexing service has sufficient virtual memory.
+8. Rebuild the Solr indices by re-starting your Opencast node running the search service (usually presentation).